Student Loan Reform

 The burden of student loan debt shapes where orthodontists practice, limits their ability to buy or start practices, and reduces the number of orthodontists pursuing careers as educators.
 Addressing these financial challenges is a top AAO priority as we support our members and strengthen the future of dental care in the U.S.

-Student Loan Relief: Advocacy in Action
+State Specific Resources: Advocacy in Action

 AAO is committed to expanding student loan repayment opportunities through state-specific advocacy efforts.